machpoint82/geofs-gate-spawner/README.md

  👉 [Request a feature here](https://github.com/machpoint82/geofs-gate-spawner/issues/new?template=feature_request.md)

-A couple of honesty notes while we're at it:
-- Gate coordinates come from open, community-maintained airport data, not an official survey — the vast majority line up correctly, but a small number of stands may be positioned slightly off, or the aircraft may creep forward a little after spawning before settling.
-If you spot one that's clearly wrong, please open an issue with the gate name so it can be fixed.
+- ⚠️ Gate coordinates come from open, community-maintained airport data, — the vast majority line up correctly, but a small number of stands may be positioned slightly off, or the aircraft may creep forward a little after spawning before settling.
-- Some parking spots in the source data don't include aircraft-category info, so they won't show up under any filter chip — that doesn't mean they're unusable, just unclassified.
+- ⚠️ Some parking spots in the source data don't include aircraft-category info, so they won't show up under any filter chip — that doesn't mean they're unusable, just unclassified.

 ## Installation

 1. Install [Tampermonkey](https://www.tampermonkey.net/) for your browser.
 2. [Click here to install directly](https://raw.githubusercontent.com/machpoint82/geofs-gate-spawner/main/geofs-gate-spawner.user.js) If install link is not working, create a new [issue](https://github.com/machpoint82/geofs-gate-spawner/issues) and report it.
 3. Open GeoFS.
 A small icon appears in the bottom-right corner — click it to expand the panel.

-4. In 3.2.0 Update, panel now shows on geofs home page.
-# Sometimes, gates might take a while to show or some gates won't show, try again, should work!
+# ⚠️ Sometimes, gates might take a while to show or some gates won't show, try again, should work!
+# ⚠️ Some airports might not have gates  because they are not commercial airports, but if there is a commercial airport with no gates at all, open a new issue and it will get fixed

+---

 ## How to use it